DJanoskova/-djanoskova-vue-image-blur/README.md

-# Blurry image Load
+# @djanoskova/vue-image-blur

 ### Demo
-See the working example at <a href="http://blurryimages.danajanoskova.sk" target="_blank">blurryimages.danajanoskova.sk</a>.
+See the working example at <a href="https://vue-image-blur.herokuapp.com/" target="_blank">https://vue-image-blur.herokuapp.com/</a>

 ### Component usage
 ```